AnyLog-co/documentation/examples/Connecting Nodes.md

 docker attach --detach-keys="ctrl-d" anylog-node
 </pre>

-Note: Messages (i.e. AnyLog commands) that are prefixed with ***run client*** followed by one or more destinations, will be delivered to the destinations nodes using the AnyLog protocol.
+Note: Messages (i.e. AnyLog commands) that are prefixed with ***run client*** followed by one or more destinations, will be delivered to the destination nodes using the AnyLog protocol.
 The TCP listener configured on each destination node will receive the message, and if needed, a reply message is returned.
 To validate active and properly configured listener, a node can set the local IP and Port as the destination (note that local processing of an AnyLog command does not require to pass the request to the listener as an AnyLog command issued on the CLI is processed locally).